nitor-infotech-oss/connected-react-router-akita/README.md

 - Wrap your react-router v4/v5 routing with  `ConnectedRouter`  and pass the  `history`  object as a prop.
 Remember to delete any usage of  `BrowserRouter`  or  `NativeRouter`  as leaving this in will  [cause](https://github.com/supasate/connected-react-router/issues/230#issuecomment-461628073)  [problems](https://github.com/supasate/connected-react-router/issues/230#issuecomment-476164384)  synchronising the state.

 		import { createBrowserHistory } from 'history';
-		import { ConnectedRouter} from  '@connected-react-router-akita/component'; // if use class based component import { ConnectedRouter} from  '@connected-react-router-akita/hook-component' // when you want to use functional component based on React hooks import { routerStore } from  '@connected-react-router-akita/core';
+		import { ConnectedRouter} from  '@connected-react-router-akita/component'; // if you want to use class based component import { ConnectedRouter} from  '@connected-react-router-akita/hook-component' // when you want to use functional component based on React hooks import { routerStore } from  '@connected-react-router-akita/core';